KernelOverseer/auto-graph/README.md

 - **TypeScript Types and Interfaces**: Extensively using TypeScript, I defined types and interfaces to ensure type safety and improve code maintainability.

-- (Add any other notable learnings or challenges you encountered during the project.)

 ## Future Enhancements

 Although the current version of the project showcases the skills mentioned above, there are several areas where it can be further improved: